top of page

 Pronouns: She/Her

-Sam is a Registered Psychologist and Clinical Psychologist Registrar.
+Sam is a Clinical Psychologist.
 She brings curiosity and a non-judgemental approach to therapy, with a deep respect for the many ways we, as humans, learn to cope with life’s challenges.
 Sam enjoys working with both adolescents and adults, and has a keen interest in understanding how early life experiences may have shaped current functioning.
 She finds it a privilege to support people who have experienced adversity and trauma.
 Sam has experience and interest working with a variety of presenting concerns, including but not limited to; emotion dysregulation, trauma, non-suicidal self-injury, anxiety, interpersonal difficulties, disordered eating, and OCD.
 Sam works in a collaborative manner, meeting you where you are at.
 Sam draws on a number of evidence based therapeutic approaches, with the flexibility to suit each person’s individual needs.
 She has completed training in and utilises CBT, ACT, EMDR, Schema Therapy and DBT.
 Sam holds the therapeutic relationship in high regard, and aims to facilitate meaningful change and help individuals build a life worth living.

 Dr Nicole Redlich, DPsych., MAPS